Welcome to The East Norwich Medical Partnership

 The East Norwich Medical Partnership was formed in July 2009 from the former Willow Wood Surgery at Aslake Close in Sprowston, and the Sprowston-Thorpe Medical Partnership based in both Thorpe Health Centre, St. William’s Way, Thorpe St. Andrew and Sprowston Primary Care Centre, Aslake Close in Sprowston.

 Our Practice Manager, Lisa Vandepeer, is responsible for the management of the practice.
 The practice has 7 GP partners.
-As well as our Doctors, we have a Nurse Practitioner, a team of Practice Nurses, a team of Health Care Assistants, and access to a full range of community based healthcare professionals including District Nurses, Specialist Diabetic Nurse and Palliative Care Nurses.
+As well as our Doctors, we have 2 Nurse Practitioners, a team of Practice Nurses, a team of Health Care Assistants, and access to a full range of community based healthcare professionals including District Nurses, Specialist Diabetic Nurse and Palliative Care Nurses.

 East Norwich Medical Partnership is a teaching practice and we may be hosting both GP Registrars and Medical Students at various point in their training.
 You will be made aware if you are seeing a Registrar or Student.